SAPH1TE/SAPH1TE/README.md

 I dive deep into everything from **web development** to **Batch/Bash scripting**, constantly working on *quirky side-projects* just for the fun of it ✨.
 I’m a firm believer in FOSS—whether it’s **Godot**, **Firefox**, or **Vencord**, I’m all about supporting open-source initiatives.

-🔧 I like to break things apart to understand them—and *occasionally~* I manage to make them even better than before.
+🔧 I like to break things apart to understand them and *occasionally~* I manage to make them even better than before.
 🧠 Oh and by the way, *Neurodivergent chaos™* included.

-🎮 If you’re into *game development*, *coding*, or *nerdy tech lore*, hit me up anytime.
-I'm always game for a conversation! 📩
+🎮 If you’re into *game development*, *coding*, or *random thoughts*, hit me up anytime.
+I am always for a conversation! (discord below) 📩

 ## 📈 GitHub Stats
 ![Saphite's GitHub stats](https://github-readme-stats.vercel.app/api?username=saph1te&show_icons=true&theme=jolly&border_radius=12&hide_rank=false) ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=saph1te&layout=compact&theme=jolly&border_radius=12)